BaoHan88/COVID-GAN/README.md

 # COVID-GAN

-We will add more staff including code and sample data soon.
+We will add more stuff including code and sample data soon.